section-engineering-education/engineering-education/content/articles/javascript-screen-recorder/index.md

 - Knowledge of the [JavaScript](https://www.javascript.com/) programming language.
 - Basics of React library.
 Learn more on the official documentation [here](https://reactjs.org/).
 - A code editor or IDE such as [VS Code](https://code.visualstudio.com/download).
 - Have a Node.js LTS or later version on your development environment.
-You can download [here](https://nodejs.org/en/download/).
+You can download it [here](https://nodejs.org/en/download/).

 ### Getting started
 Our screen recorder application will use full-stack JavaScript.
 The main libraries on the client-side include: